Madison Asset Management LLC Boosts Stock Holdings in Vanguard Long-Term Corporate Bond Index Fund ETF Shares (NASDAQ:VCLT)

-Madison Asset Management LLC boosted its stake in shares of Vanguard Long-Term Corporate Bond Index Fund ETF Shares (NASDAQ:VCLT) by 471.8% during the second quarter, HoldingsChannel.com reports.
-The firm owned 16,724 shares of the exchange traded fund’s stock after acquiring an additional 13,799 shares during the period.
-Madison Asset Management LLC’s holdings in Vanguard Long-Term Corporate Bond Index Fund ETF Shares were worth $1,788,000 at the end of the most recent quarter.
+Madison Asset Management LLC increased its position in shares of Vanguard Long-Term Corporate Bond Index Fund ETF Shares (NASDAQ:VCLT) by 471.8% in the 2nd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 16,724 shares of the exchange traded fund’s stock after purchasing an additional 13,799 shares during the period.
+Madison Asset Management LLC’s holdings in Vanguard Long-Term Corporate Bond Index Fund ETF Shares were worth $1,788,000 as of its most recent SEC filing.

-A number of other large investors also recently bought and sold shares of VCLT.
-Allianz Investment Management U.S. LLC purchased a new position in Vanguard Long-Term Corporate Bond Index Fund ETF Shares during the first quarter worth approximately $364,391,000.
-Johns Hopkins University purchased a new position in Vanguard Long-Term Corporate Bond Index Fund ETF Shares during the second quarter worth approximately $127,348,000.
-Kemper Corp Master Retirement Trust raised its stake in shares of Vanguard Long-Term Corporate Bond Index Fund ETF Shares by 143.0% in the 1st quarter.
-Kemper Corp Master Retirement Trust now owns 1,032,730 shares of the exchange traded fund’s stock valued at $104,564,000 after acquiring an additional 607,780 shares during the period.
-Royal Bank of Canada raised its stake in shares of Vanguard Long-Term Corporate Bond Index Fund ETF Shares by 20.5% in the 1st quarter.
-Royal Bank of Canada now owns 1,827,629 shares of the exchange traded fund’s stock valued at $185,048,000 after acquiring an additional 311,304 shares during the period.
-Finally, Nisa Investment Advisors LLC raised its stake in shares of Vanguard Long-Term Corporate Bond Index Fund ETF Shares by 32.6% in the 2nd quarter.
-Nisa Investment Advisors LLC now owns 955,256 shares of the exchange traded fund’s stock valued at $102,155,000 after acquiring an additional 234,600 shares during the period.
+Other hedge funds and other institutional investors have also recently bought and sold shares of the company.
+Captrust Financial Advisors raised its holdings in Vanguard Long-Term Corporate Bond Index Fund ETF Shares by 326.7% during the first quarter.
+Captrust Financial Advisors now owns 256 shares of the exchange traded fund’s stock worth $26,000 after purchasing an additional 196 shares in the last quarter.
+Rockbridge Investment Management LCC grew its position in Vanguard Long-Term Corporate Bond Index Fund ETF Shares by 36.9% during the second quarter.
+Rockbridge Investment Management LCC now owns 449 shares of the exchange traded fund’s stock worth $48,000 after buying an additional 121 shares during the period.
+Wealthcare Advisory Partners LLC acquired a new position in Vanguard Long-Term Corporate Bond Index Fund ETF Shares during the first quarter worth about $55,000.
+Summit Wealth Group LLC acquired a new position in Vanguard Long-Term Corporate Bond Index Fund ETF Shares during the first quarter worth about $62,000.
+Finally, First National Bank of South Miami acquired a new position in Vanguard Long-Term Corporate Bond Index Fund ETF Shares during the second quarter worth about $83,000.

 Vanguard Long Term Corporate Bond ETF (the Fund) seeks to track the performance of a market-weighted corporate bond index with a long-term, dollar-weighted average maturity.
 The Fund employs a passive management or indexing investment approach designed to track the performance of the Barclays Capital U.S.